-Instead of relying simply on talking, which often only produces intellectual insights rather than an emotional shift, EMDR is a physiologically-based therapy where the changes happen on a neurological level.
-It creates visceral and emotional changes rather than just cognitive ones.
+Instead of relying simply on talking, which often only produces intellectual insights rather than an emotional shift, EMDR is a physiologically-based therapy where the changes can happen on a neurological level.
+It aims to create visceral and emotional changes rather than just cognitive ones.

 The current guidelines of the American Psychiatric Association and the International Society for Traumatic Stress Studies (ISTSS) designate EMDR as an effective treatment for post traumatic stress.
 It is also recommended by the US Department of Veterans Affairs and the Department of Defense, the United Kingdom Department of Health, the Israeli National Council for Mental Health, and many other international health and governmental agencies.

 I am fully trained in EMDR by trainings approved by the EMDR International Association (EMDRIA) and EMDR-Europe Association (EMDR-E).
 Based on my personal and clinical experience, it does work on a level unlike any other therapies.
 If you feel stuck in therapy, or find that the cognitive insights coming from other therapies such as CBT are not enough to create real changes, I would encourage you to try EMDR.